Confirmed Acts for Tui farm folk Festival 2018

 Rhubarb! has been around for 25 years.
 Interactive storytelling involving kids, costumes and the odd bloke in a tutu.
 Mary Kippenberger and Peter Charlton-Jones are very happy to announce that Rhubarb! has had an upgrade.
 Arms have been twisted, the begging has worked and Rhubarb! is now four.
 Welcome to the talented Katie Charlton-Jones and Danny Priestley!

-Frank John and Erin Manu from New Plymouth
+Frank John & Erin Manu - New Plymouth

 New Plymouth-based duo, Frank John & Erin Manu, is Taranaki's foremost guitar duo.
 Originally from Amsterdam, guitarist Frank brings his technical brilliance to this duo.
 Born & raised in Taranaki, Erin provides the contrast with her Pacific rhythms and smooth and smoky vocals.
 The addition of bass maestro, Rob Greenfield (classical/jazz), provides another layer beside the vocal and, at last, space for light to shine on Frank’s well crafted original instrumental.